 The Company recognizes the identifiable tangible and intangible assets acquired and liabilities assumed based on their estimated fair values as of the acquisition date.
 The excess of purchase price over the aggregate fair values is recorded as goodwill.
 Intangible assets are valued using the relief from royalty, multi-period excess earnings and discounted cash flow methodologies, which are considered Level 3 measurements.
 The relief from royalty method estimates the Company's theoretical royalty savings from ownership of the intangible asset.
 Key assumptions used in this method include discount rates, royalty rates, growth rates, sales projections and terminal value rates.
-Key assumptions used in the multi-period excess earnings method include discount rates, growth rates, growth rates, growth rates, growth rates, growth rates, sales projections and terminal value rates.
-Key assumptions used in the multi-period excess earnings method include discount rates, growth rates, growth rates, growth rates, growth rates, sales projections and contributory asset charges.
+Key assumptions used in the multi-period excess earnings method include discount rates, retention rates, growth rates, sales projections, expense projections and contributory asset charges.
 Key assumptions used in the discounted cash flow valuation model include discount rates, tax rates, cash flow projections and terminal value rates.
 All of these methodologies require significant management judgment and, therefore, are susceptible to change.
 The Company calculates the fair value of the identifiable tangible and intangible assets acquired and liabilities assumed to allocate the purchase price at the acquisition date.
 The Company may use the assistance of third-party valuation consultants.